keboola/processor-flatten-folders/README.md

 [![Build Status](https://travis-ci.org/keboola/processor-flatten-folders.svg?branch=master)](https://travis-ci.org/keboola/processor-flatten-folders)

 Takes all folders in `/data/in/files`, `/data/in/tables` and flattens the subfolder structure.
+Manifest files are ignored (and not copied).

+Processor offers multiple flatten strategies:

+**Concat Flatten strategy (default)**

 `/` character in the path will be replaced with a `-` character, eg `folder1/file1.csv => folder1-file1.csv`.
 Existing `-` characters will be escaped with an extra `-` character to resolve possible collisions, eg. `collision-file.csv => collision--file.csv`.

-Manifest files are ignored (and not copied).
+There is a limitation of maximum flattened file name length `255` characters.

+**Hash Flatten strategy**

+Flattened file names are `sha1` hashes of files path.

 # Usage

 The processor supports these optional parameters:

  - `starting_depth` -- nesting level where the flattening starts, allowed values `0`, `1`, default `0`.
+ - `flatten_strategy` -- strategy used for flattened files naming, allowed values `concat`, `hash`, default `hash`.
 ## Examples

 ### Starting Depth 0